YH1d3k12/JavaScript-Skills-Showcase/README.md

 # Senac_Exercises
-This is a respository for my exercises from senac
+This is a repository containing exercises from the 'Jovem Programador' developer course at Senac.